python-bonobo/bonobo/docs/tutorial/tut01.rst

 Let's get started!
 ==================

-To begin with Bonobo, you need to install it in a working python 3.5+ environment, and you'll also need cookiecutter to bootstrap your project.
+To get started with Bonobo, you need to install it in a working python 3.5+ environment:

 .. code-block:: shell-session